What is an M.2 SSD?

 - Flexible interface.
 An M.2 SSD supports PCIe, SATA, USB 3.0, Bluetooth and Wi-Fi.
 If a user purchases a laptop with an M.2 interface, they will have many configuration options for peripheral gear.

-However, some of the drawbacks that come with M.2 SSDs include:
+However, drawbacks that come with M.2 SSDs include the following:

 - Price.
 An M.2 SSD costs more than a SATA SSD.
 Prices for 2.5-inch SATA SSDs have plummeted, as they are produced in greater numbers.